Air Changes per Hour and Fallow Times Based on Geographical Regions

 |Province or Territory||Regulatory Body||Fallow Time||Notes|

-|Alberta||Alberta Dental Association and College||No fallow time requirements||Guidance discusses clearing of aerosols but does not make recommendations.
-Alberta’s healthcare guidance states: “No settle time is required after AGP is complete.”|
+|Alberta||Alberta Dental Association and College||No fallow time requirements||Guidance discusses the clearing of aerosols but does not make recommendations.
+Alberta’s healthcare guidance states: “No settling time is required after AGP is complete.”|

-|British Columbia||College of Dental Hygienists of British Columbia (BC), College of Dental Technicians of BC, College of Denturists of BC, College of Dental Surgeons of BC||No fallow time requirements||Recommendations for increase ACH and ventilation in patient areas.
+|British Columbia||College of Dental Hygienists of British Columbia (BC), College of Dental Technicians of BC, College of Denturists of BC, College of Dental Surgeons of BC||No fallow time requirements||Recommendations for increasing ACH and ventilation in patient areas.
 Appropriate PPE for AGPs.
 No mention of fallow times post AGPs.
 States increased relative humidity and high ACH will reduce the potential for bioaerosol spread by over 95% within 10-12 minutes following AGP.|

 |Manitoba||Manitoba Dental Association||No fallow time requirements||Emphasis on aerosol reduction at source.
-The provincial healthcare guidance on AGP’s recommends 99.9% contaminant removal.|
+The provincial healthcare guidance on AGPs recommends 99.9% contaminant removal.|

 |Newfoundland & Labrador||Newfoundland & Labrador Dental Association, Newfoundland & Labrador Dental Board||No fallow times||Discusses aerosol clearance and various factors to impact air quality.
-Due to many factors impacting air quality the advisement is to seek professional assistance to assess.|
+Due to many factors impacting air quality, the advisement is to seek professional assistance to assess.|

-|Northwest Territories||Government of Northwest||Fallow time of 15 minutes for medium risk procedures.
-High risk procedures 120 mins.||99% removal after high risk procedures.
+|Northwest Territories||Government of Northwest||Fallow time of 15 minutes for medium-risk procedures.
+High-risk procedures 120 mins.||99% removal after high-risk procedures.
 Risk categorization is similar to Saskatchewan.
-After medium risk AGP, fallow time is 15 minutes; after high risk AGP, aim to remove 99.9% of contaminants.
-See document for strict procedures on high risk AGP.|
+After medium-risk AGP, fallow time is 15 minutes; after high-risk AGP, aim to remove 99.9% of contaminants.
+See the document for strict procedures on high-risk AGP.|

 |Nova Scotia||Provincial Dental Board of Nova Scotia||No fallow times||No recommendations for observing fallow times based on air changes per hour for AGP.|